I3EM/QEM2022-Advanced-Scripting-Practical/src/2-averaging-maximas/maxima.md

 ```

 We can see that the `s` value is the integer quotient of the Euclidian
-division by 8 of the arithetic mean of the positions of the pseudospectrum
+division by 8 of the arithmetic mean of the positions of the pseudospectrum
 local maximums.

 Therefore, we need to locate the pseudospectrum local maximums, perform